Toyota Vios: Singapore

 The Vios was first unveiled in Singapore in May 2013.
 It is available in two trim levels: E and G variants.
 Both are equipped with an automatic transmission.

-In January 2017, the Vios was reintroduced to the lineup with the newer 2NR-FE engine and continuously variable transmission (CVT) with 7-speed sport sequential mode and was available for a short period of time until April 2017.
+In January 2017, the Vios was reintroduced to the lineup with the newer 2NR-FE engine and continuously variable transmission (CVT) with 7-speed sport sequential mode and was available from the local dealership for a short period of time until April 2017.

-In December 2017, the facelifted Vios was introduced once more for the 2018 model year.
-The Vios for the Singapore market is offered in E and G model grades with only automatic CVT with a 1.5-litre 2NR-FE engine.
+The Yaris Ativ-based facelifted Vios was later introduced in December 2017 for the 2018 model year.
+The Vios for the Singapore market was offered in E and G model grades with only automatic CVT with a 1.5-litre 2NR-FE engine.

-In January 2021, the Vios received a minor facelift.
+In January 2021, the Vios received a minor facelift with a revised front end and added connectivity features such as Apple CarPlay and wireless Qi charging.
+The E model received restyled 15” alloy wheels.

+The Vios continued to be sold there until it was removed from Borneo Motors' line up in April 2023.

 Brunei

-The third-generation Vios was introduced to Brunei with J and E trim levels which are available with either 4-speed automatic or 5-speed manual transmissions.
-Between the initial production sourced from Thailand and Indonesia, the Bruneian spec third-generation Vios and Yaris hatchback were fully imported from Indonesia.
+The third-generation Vios was launched in Brunei in mid-2013 and the model were offered in E (4-speed automatic transmission) and J (5-speed manual transmission) variants powered in 1.5-litre 1NZ-FE petrol engine, which the models were imported from Indonesia.

-The facelifted Vios was launched in May 2018 along with the facelifted Yaris hatchback.
-Trim levels available are 1.5 E automatic and 1.5 J manual.
+In 2017, the Vios received an update with new 2NZ-FE Dual VVT-i petrol engine (E and J grade) and 7-speed CVT (E grade).

+In mid-2018, the Vios received a first facelift with new updates: front fog lamps, daytime running lights (E grade), new alloy wheels, paddle shifters (E grade), 7 airbags, reverse sensors (E grade), VSC and hill-hold assist.

+In January 2021, the Vios was received a second facelift with 7-inch touchscreen infotainment display (E grade), and the daytime running lights for the E grade have been dropped.